joannakl/cs102/syllabus.markdown

 -   Looking at another student's work during an exam or a quiz.
 -   Submitting work that was completed by someone else for a problem set, a programming project or an exam.
 -   Submitting work that was completed by someone else and then modified by you for a problem set, a programming project or an exam.
+-   Submitting work that was generated by a tool and then, possibly, modified by you for a problem set, a programming project or an exam.

+***
 ## Topics Covered

 - Review of advanced Java topics: